billthecatt/UltimateDockerSandstormProject/readme.md

 After playtesting t2.xlarge this doesn't appear to be the right instance class due to the busrstable nature of this instance family.
 See here for why: https://www.apptio.com/blog/ec2-m5-vs-t3/ as a result, we're moving to testing m5.large which is cheaper anyway?!?!

+M5.large had two cpu and was disconnecting and lagging..

+On to m5a.xlarge..

 #### Getting the SnickCH docker working:

 ```